Governance

 Other global and regional policies

-The Code of Conduct is supplemented by global, regional and local policies, which are available to employees through a variety of ways, including the Group’s corporate intranet sites and some policies (such as the Global Anti-Bribery Policy) are publicly available on the Group’s website.
-These policies are consistent with the Code of Conduct and provide detailed and practical guidance on key topics, taking into consideration requirements of local legislation.
+The Code of Conduct is supplemented by global, regional and local policies, which are available to employees through a variety of ways, including the Group’s corporate intranet sites, and some policies (such as the Global Anti-Bribery Policy) are publicly available on the Group’s website.
+These policies are consistent with the Code of Conduct and provide detailed and practical guidance on key topics, taking into consideration the requirements of local legislation.
 Each region creates additional processes or procedures (for example, processes and approval requirements relating to gifts, meals, entertainment and travel involving third parties) to help ensure the correct application and interpretation of the Code of Conduct and other global policies.

 In the spirit of continuous improvement, the Group regularly evaluates the existing policies to address new compliance risks and to identify opportunities where it would make sense to consolidate regional or local policies into global policies.